nnejourneys/nnejourneys/_tours/cycle-tour-of-meghalaya.md

 subtitle: "The Abode of clouds"
 days: "6 to 12 days"
 description : "This Cycle tour of Meghalaya takes you riding across the Khasi and Jaintia Hills."
-tourdesc: "This cycle tour takes you to the Khasi and Jaintia hills of picteresque Meghalaya.
-Meghalaya meaning the 'Abode of clouds' is a green hilly state perched between the great plains of Bangladesh and that of Assam.
-Other than being the home of some of the only matrilineal societies of the subcontinent, Meghalaya also has some of the heaviest rainfall on earth.
-Cherrapunji and Mawsynram both in Meghalaya have taken their turns recording some of the heaviest rainfall ever to be recorded.
-This is a land well endowed in natural beauty, home to some of the highest waterfalls and deepest caves of Asia. /On this bicycle tour of Meghalaya we will be riding through the west Khasi and neighbouring Jaintia hills overlooking the plains of Bangladesh.
-All the while riding across deep forested valleys, gushing rivers, innumerable waterfalls, observing archery competitions, village markets and visiting quaint villages.
-We also include a day hike so as not to miss out the wonders that are the living root bridges."
 bg_image: /images/tours/cycle-tour-of-meghalaya.jpg
 image : /images/tours/cycle-tour-of-meghalaya.jpg
 type : "cycling"